Steph Houghton: In popular culture

 In October 2014, Houghton was the first female player to appear on the cover of Shoot magazine.
 In the summer of 2024, she joined BBC Sport as an analyst for the new football season appearing on 5Live and Football Focus.

 Personal life

+Houghton is from South Hetton, a former mining town in County Durham.
+She is a lifelong fan of Sunderland.

-Houghton is married to former Bradford City defender Stephen Darby.
+She is married to former Bradford City defender Stephen Darby.
 They married on 21 June 2018.
 On 18 September 2018, Darby announced his retirement from professional football at the age of 29 after being diagnosed with motor neurone disease.
 She was recognised as one of the BBC's 100 women of 2017.

+In 2021, Houghton discussed the pronunciation of her surname on a podcast.
+Throughout her career, it had been mainly pronounced by commentators as /ˈhɔːtən/ (HAW-tən), while residents of the North East had typically assumed it was the same as the town name Houghton-le-Spring: /ˈhoʊtən/ (HOH-tən), which incidentally is less than five miles from her home town of South Hetton.

-In March 2023, Houghton received the Freedom of the City of Sunderland; at the ceremony, the Sunderland Echo asked how to pronounce her surname.
-Throughout her career, it has been typically pronounced as /ˈhɔːtən/ (HAW-tən), something which the newspaper reported "has irritated [her] for years", as she pronounces it as it is in the town name Houghton-le-Spring: /ˈhoʊtən/ (HOH-tən).
+In March 2023, while receiving the Freedom of the City of Sunderland; at the ceremony, the Sunderland Echo asked her about this again and subsequently reported that it "has irritated [her] for years", as she pronounces it as the same way as the town.